 Maple Pumpkin Butter

-- In a medium sauce pan, combine ingredients and cook over medium low heat for 15 minutes, stirring occasionally.
+- In a medium sauce pan, combine ingredients and cook over low heat for 15 minutes, stirring occasionally.

 - Store in a glass container in the fridge for up to 1 week.